Tax Deducted at Source:

 What’s the basis for recording the Journal entry?

-Golden rules of accounting is the basis for recording the journal entry.
-Those rules are for three category of accounts.
-Refer to the below table for accounting rules.
+The golden rules of accounting are the basis for recording the journal entry.
+Those rules are for three categories of accounts.
+Refer to the table below for accounting rules.

-The next step is to identify the category under which these 3 GL account falls into.
+The next step is identifying the category under which these 3 GL accounts fall.
 As Salary is an expenditure account, it falls into the nominal account category.
-The remaining two accounts are liability payable and belongs to personal account.
+The remaining two accounts are liabilities payable and belong to personal accounts.
 This is because the payment of liability is to Persons (Natural Person – Employee and Representative – Government)

 Salary Expense Entry with TDS component